-Signal Light Upgrades Signal light upgrades is the improvement of a signalized intersection through one or multiple upgrades, such as using LED lights in the signal head for better visibility and energy efficiency, having a signal head per lane of traffic, or switching from a pole light to a mast-arm light. vare Retroreflective Backplates Retroreflective backplates improve the visibility of the illuminate face of the signal by framing the signal with a 1- to 3-inch yellow retroreflective border; this signal modification improves visibility and conspicuity during daytime and nighttime conditions.
-Pedestrian Countdowns are signal heads that have a countdown timer module.
+Signal Light Upgrades Signal light upgrades is the improvement of a signalized intersection through one or multiple upgrades, such as using LED lights in the signal head for better visibility and energy efficiency, having a signal head per lane of traffic, or switching from a pole light to a mast-arm light. ware Retroreflective Backplates Retroreflective backplates improve the visibility of the illuminate face of the signal by framing the signal with a 1- to 3-inch yellow retroreflective border; this signal modification improves visibility and conspicuity during daytime and nighttime conditions.
+Hardware Pedestrian Countdowns Pedestrian Countdowns are signal heads that have a countdown timer module.
 These signal modifications clearly indicate to pedestrians how much time left before the crossing phase ends, allowing them to know when to start crossing and when to wait to cross.
 Stop-bar / Crosswalk Striping Stop-bar and crosswalk striping improve visibility of crossing locations at intersections, indicating clearly where vehicles should stop and the space for pedestrians and bicyclists to cross.
-Updated Signal TimingsUpdating signal timings are the adjustment of green light duration and cycle length, y light duration, or changes in traffic timing to better reflect existing traffic conditions.
-Updating signal timings are the adjustment of green light duration and cycle length, yellow signal light duration, or changes in traffic timing to better reflect existing traffic conditions.
+Updated Signal Timings Updating signal timings are the adjustment of green light duration and cycle length, yellow signal light duration, or changes in traffic timing to better reflect existing traffic conditions.
 Software Leading Pedestrian Intervals Leading pedestrian intervals (LPI) give pedestrians 3-7 seconds of crossing time before vehicles are given a green light; LPIs increase pedestrian visibility, increase the yielding behavior of motorists, and can provide additional time to cross.
-ITS Implementation Intelligent Transportation System (ITS) Implementation refers to the use of technology to improve safety and efficiency through multiple measures, such as adaptive traffic control, advance detection, and coordinated signal systems.
+Intelligent Transportation System (ITS) Implementation refers to the use of technology to i safety and efficiency through multiple measures, such as adaptive traffic control, a detection, and coordinated signal systems.

-Proven Safety Countermeasures (FHWA)

-STEP Studio (FHWA)
+Proven Safety Countermeasures (FHWA) STEP Studio (FHWA)